baremetal-engine/baremetal-engine-core/README.md

 - Open contributions (issues and challenges will be posted here)

 Stay tuned — and help us push the limits of what *should* be possible.

+## 👤 Author & Founder

+This project was created and is maintained by **Trevor Honer**.
+Feel free to reach out or follow the mission on GitHub.